Terri H. Finkel

-Terri H. Finkel (born 1953) is an American pediatric rheumatologist and immunologist who is the Children's Foundation of Memphis Endowed Chair and tenured professor of pediatrics at the University of Tennessee Health Science Center and St. Jude Children's Research Hospital.
+Terri H. Finkel (born 1953) is an American pediatric rheumatologist and immunologist who is the Children's Foundation of Memphis Endowed Chair and tenured professor of pediatrics at the University of Tennessee Health Science Center (UTHSC) and St. Jude Children's Research Hospital.
 Previously, she was the pediatrician-in-chief, chair of pediatrics and chief scientific officer at Nemours Children's Hospital.
 She is known for her research into autoimmunity, AIDS, juvenile rheumatoid arthritis, lupus, and cancer.
 Her work has been recognized in more than 200 publications, 10 U.S. patents, and 4 licensed technologies.
 Finkel has been placed in the top one percent of American pediatric rheumatologists by U.S. News & World Report.
 Her numerous honors include being named among America's Top Doctors by Castle Connolly every year since 2011 and induction into the Colorado Women's Hall of Fame in 1996.